 Allow the pot to sit, undisturbed, for another 10 minutes, or until you're ready to assemble the rice bowls.
 (The residual heat will steam the rice and absorb any remaining water, leaving your rice moist and pleasantly sticky.)

-While the rice cooks, prepare the salmon by seasoning the flesh with salt and pepper.
-Next, heat a glug of olive oil in a large skillet over medium-high heat.
-Once hot, Place the fish skin-side down in the pan, pressing down firmly with a spatula.
+Step 3: Sauté salmon in a large skillet over medium-high heat.
 Let the salmon cook about 3 minutes, until it appears ~75% cooked on the sides.
 Flip the salmon, turn off the heat, and cook for 1 to 2 more minutes, until cooked through.
 Remove from heat.

-Combine shredded cabbage, green onion, lime juice (or vinegar), and salt in a medium bowl; toss to combine.
+Step 4: Prepare slaw by combining cabbage, green onion, vinegar, sesame seeds, and salt in a medium bowl; toss to combine.

-Divide rice evenly into each of four bowls.
+Step 5: Assemble bowls by dividing rice evenly into each of four bowls.
 Top each bowl with one salmon fillet and a spoonful of slaw.
-Next, drizzle peanut sauce evenly over all components, and garnish with chopped peanuts and green onion.
-Serve immediately, and enjoy immensely.
+Next, drizzle peanut sauce evenly over all components, and garnish with peanuts and green onion.

 FAQs and Expert Tips: